Tap-Payments/gosell-js-client/README.md

   - [goSellElements Transaction Modes](#gosellelements-transaction-modes)
   - [goSellElements Examples](#gosellelements-examples)

+## This version

+- Upgrades mobx to version 6.
+- Fixes some bugs in the previous versions.

+> _NOTE:_ if you're using lower version please integrate with v1.6.3 instead.

 ## Brief Description

 goSell Payment Gateway accepts online payments.
 You can integrate with it in a different way based on your app's specifications.